UniversityOfAppliedSciencesFrankfurt/SmartWorld/IotApi/Doc/CoAPConnector.md

 ﻿# CoAP
-The Constrained Application Protocol (CoAP) was designed by the Constrained RESTful Environments (CoRE) workgroup in IEFT.
+The Constrained Application Protocol (CoAP) was designed by the Constrained RESTful Environments (CoRE) work group in IEFT.
 It is a specialized web transfer protocol for use with constrained nodes and constrained networks.
 In the IoT, constraints on nodes typically emerge in terms of limited power supply, manufacturing costs, RAM, ROM, and generally low processing capabilities.
 Yet, constrained nodes, i.e., devices, are powerful enough to send and receive network packets and benefit from a connection to the Internet